On this page:

 - Laboratory-identified methicillin-resistant Staphylococcus aureus (MRSA) bloodstream infections (BSIs)

-- Laboratory-identified Clostridium difficile infections (CDI)
+- Laboratory-identified Clostridioides difficile infections (CDI) (previously Clostridium difficile)

-And surgical site infections (SSIs) resulting from the following procedures:
+- Surgical site infections (SSIs) resulting from the following procedures:

 - Coronary artery bypass graft (CBGB)